mhayes428/liri-node-app/README.md

 # Liri

  >Liri is a lot like Apple iPhone's Siri.
 Liri is a Language Interpretation and Recognition Interface, whereas Siri is a Speech Interpretation and Recognition Interface.
-Liri is a command line Node application that takes in four parameters and then returns data relative to what was inputted. `spotify-this-song` `movie-this` `do-what-it-says`
+Liri is a command line Node application that takes in four parameters and then returns data relative to what was inputted. `spotify-this-song` `concert-this` `movie-this` `do-what-it-says`

 ### Deployment Process